survivejs/webpack-book/manuscript/building/03_code_splitting.md

 T> There's an older syntax, [require.ensure](https://webpack.js.org/api/module-methods/#require-ensure).
 In practice the new syntax can cover the same functionality.
 See also [require.include](https://webpack.js.org/api/module-methods/#require-include).

+T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
+You get back to this topic in the *Multiple Pages* chapter.

 {pagebreak}

 ## Setting Up Code Splitting